-Jantien Smit is a senior researcher within the Research group Multilingualism and Education.
+Jantien Smit is professor within the Research group Multilingualism and Education.
 Her research focuses on multilingualism in primary education, language-oriented mathematics and science education, scaffolding and teacher professionalisation.

 Jantien obtained her doctorate In 2013, with a dissertation entitled Scaffolding language in multilingual mathematics classrooms.
 Her research yielded theoretical insights as well as products for educational practice.
 She has written several scientific and professional publications on multilingualism (in Dutch) and on language-oriented mathematics and science education (both in Dutch).
 One example is an article concerning students' language development in learning about line graphs.